top of page

 AUTHENTICITY

-The epitome of luxury and a cornerstone in the perceived value of a luxury brand
+The core essence and cornerstone of luxury, and intrinsic to the perceived value of the brand

 A universal concept